yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 ![img-80](/assets/images/d674106b-2614-47f4-b46b-f82733aa799b.png)

 The first certificate presented to us covers all the subdomains under example.com.
 Also notice that delivery.example.com, it results to the same IP address as the first connection.
 It's safe to assume we're talking to the same endpoint and reuse the connection instead of opening a new one when we want to fetch the second resource.

+**Header compression** support allows for better bandwidth utilization as extraneous bytes can be eliminated on both request and response headers.

 Two to three times faster if you configure the **Server Push** on your HTTP/2 server!
 And you don't even have to change any code in your app!
 The data for your `URLSessionDataTask` will be delivered out of the Server Push storage directly to your application.